-Anyone who tells you differently is just flat-out lying you!
 I firmly believe it is everyone’s desire to discover some painless alternative that we mistakenly believe is “somewhere out there” which prevents us from dieting the way we must to accomplish our goal of losing body fat.
 That magic doesn’t exist.

 There are several ways to burn more calories than you eat.
-You can add more cardiovascular work to your training regimen, simply eat less food throughout the day, or even do a combination of more cardiovascular training and eating less food.
+You can add more cardiovascular exercise to your training regimen, simply eat less food throughout the day, or do a combination of more cardiovascular training and eating less food.

-So, let’s quit looking for a magic solution when comes to losing body fat and get to work!
+So, stop looking for a magic solution when comes to losing body fat and get to work!
 Eat right, train hard, train heavy, and sweat!